Alfo05/practical_work_i_oop_-12-/repo/README.md

 Added the files for the classes Aircraft, Airport and Runway.

-Deleted temporary .txt file in the files folder
+Deleted temporary .txt file in the files folder.

-Renamed solution file to scr file
+Renamed solution file to scr file.

-Added the .gitignore file in the files folder
+Added the .gitignore file in the files folder.

+Added the remaining class files.

+Added attributes to clases.

+Added comments to the classes.